MTG/Jingju-Scores-Analysis/Jingju-Singing-Analysis/README.md

 # Jingju Singing Analysis

-**Jingju Singing Analysis** is a collection of tools for extracting statistical information about singing lines in arias of the Jingju Music Scores collection.
+**Jingju Singing Analysis** is a collection of tools for extracting statistical information about singing lines in arias of the **Jingju Music Scores collection**.
 In order to research the building elements of jingju musical system, the extracted information can be restricted to any combination of the *hangdang* (role type), *shengqiang*, *banshi* and *ju* (line type) contained in the scores collection:
 - **_hangdang_**: *laosheng*, *dan*
 - **_shengqiang_**: *erhuang*, *xipi*
 - **_banshi_**: *manban*, *sanyan*, *zhongsanyan*, *kuaisanyan*, *yuanban*, *erliu*, *liushui*, *kuaiban*